Glossary of European Union concepts, acronyms, and jargon: Decentralised bodies (agencies, independent bodies and joint undertakings)

 An agency, an independent body or a joint undertaking, are decentralised EU or Euratom bodies distinct from the EU institutions (Council, Parliament, Commission, etc.) and the EU advisory bodies, governed by the European public law.
 Each of them has its own juridical personality granted by the EU law.
-The are typically set up by an act of secondary legislation to deal with a specified narrower field, or to aaccomplish a very specific technical, scientific or managerial task.
+They are typically set up by an act of secondary legislation to deal with a specified narrower field, or to accomplish a very specific technical, scientific or managerial task.
 They include: